Berlinale Talents

 Berlinale Talents, formerly Berlinale Talent Campus, is the talent development programme of the Berlin International Film Festival (also called Berlinale).
-An annual summit and networking platform for 200 outstanding creatives from the fields of film and drama series, the events take place in February at the three venues of HAU Hebbel am Ufer Theatre in Berlin-Kreuzberg.
-Berlinale Talents is organized and directed by Florian Weghorn as programme manager and Christine Tröstrum as project manager.
+An annual summit and networking platform for 200 outstanding creatives from the fields of film and drama series, the events take place in February during the festival.
+Berlinale Talents is organized and directed by Tobias Pausinger as programme manager and Nikola Joetze as project manager.

 History

 The initiative was founded in 2003 after the director of the Berlin International Film Festival Dieter Kosslick announced his plans to create a platform to support the next generation of filmmakers within the festival.
 Previously named Berlinale Talent Campus, the new title Berlinale Talents has been in place since October 2013.
 In October 2022, it was announced that Berlinale Talents, along with the European Film Market, Berlinale Co-Production Market and World Cinema Fund, will be pooled under the label Berlinale Pro* while retaining their individual profiles.
 The corresponding slogan captures the reality of the events: Where Cinema Culture and Industry Meet.
 It was also confirmed that the Berlinale and Berlinale Talents would take place in person in 2023.